Vector interaction bounds in NJL-like models from LQCD estimated curvature of the chiral crossover line: Summary and Outlook

 In the NJL model, the mixing between light and strange quarks primarily arises from the 't Hooft determinant term, introduced to take into account the QCD axial anomaly.
-The flavor-independent vector interaction also couples the light and strange quark sectors through their net densities.
-In this work, we have proposed a novel method to separate out the contribution of the flavor-independent vector interaction to flavor mixing by investigating the effect of the strangeness chemical potential, $\mu_S$, on $\kappa_2^B$, which was first proposed in Ref.~\cite{Ali:2024nrz}.
+The flavor-independent vector interaction also couples the light and strange quark sectors through their net densities, thereby contributing to flavor mixing.
+In this work, we have proposed a novel method to separate out the contribution of the flavor-independent vector interaction to flavor mixing by investigating the effect of the strangeness chemical potential, $\mu_S$, on $\kappa_2^B$.
 These flavor mixings between light and strange sectors are responsible for the decrease in $\kappa_2^B$ as $\mu_S$ increases.
-Our findings are in general agreement with those from Ref.~\cite{Ali:2024nrz} We also observe that at a specific value of $\mu_S$, the effect of the vector interactions become negligible for both Model-\RNum{1} and Model-\RNum{2} and match with those for $G_V=g_V=0$ limit.
+Our findings are in general agreement with those from Ref.~\cite{Ali:2024nrz}.
+We also observe that at a specific value of $\mu_S$, the effect of the vector interactions becomes negligible for both Model-\RNum{1} and Model-\RNum{2} and match with those for $G_V=g_V=0$ limit.
 This value of $\mu_S$ is larger for Model-\RNum{2}, signifying weak flavor mixing in the flavor-dependent coupling as compared to the flavor-independent one.
 Such interesting characteristics provide us with a better understanding of the types of vector interactions and possible signatures to distinguish them.

-To assist the previous understanding, we have studied the case where the 't Hooft determinant term is zero.
-This has enabled us to explicitly demonstrate the impact of vector interactions on the variation of $\kappa_2^B$ and allow for direct assessment of the flavor mixing driven by this flavor-independent vector interaction.
+To elaborate on the contribution from different mixing effects, we have studied the case where the 't Hooft determinant term is taken to be zero.
+This has enabled us to explicitly demonstrate the impact of vector interactions on the variation of $\kappa_2^B$ and allows for a direct assessment of the flavor mixing driven by this flavor-independent vector interaction.
 In this limit, there is no variation of $\kappa_2^B$ in model \RNum{2}, indicating no mixing effect for the flavor-dependent vector interaction.